iechor/docs/content/get-started/swarm-deploy.md

 4. Once satisfied, tear down your application:

     ```console
-    $ docker stack rm demo
+    $ iechor stack rm demo
     ```

 ## Conclusion

-At this point, you've successfully used Docker Desktop to deploy your application to a fully-featured Swarm environment on your development machine.
+At this point, you've successfully used iEchor Desktop to deploy your application to a fully-featured Swarm environment on your development machine.
 You can now add other components to your app and taking advantage of all the features and power of Swarm, right on your own machine.

 In addition to deploying to Swarm, you've also described your application as a stack file.
 This simple text file contains everything you need to create your application in a running state; you can check it in to version control and share it with your colleagues, letting you to distribute your applications to other clusters (like the testing and production clusters that probably come after your development environments).